ycpcs/cs482-spring2019/syllabus.md

 * CS 482 Project Status Reports and MS Presentations/Demos: Wed, 12:00 - 12:50 in KEC 118

-* Engineering Capstone 2 MS Presentations/Demos: Mon, 12:00 - 1:15 in KEC 128
+* Engineering Capstone 2 MS Presentations/Demos: Mon, 12:00 - 1:15 in KEC 128 or Project Workspace

-* Integrated Team Meetings: Fri, 12:00 - 1:15 in KEC 118, KEC 128, or Project Workspace
+* Integrated CS and Engineering Team Meetings: Fri, 12:00 - 1:15 in KEC 118, KEC 128, or Project Workspace

 # **All Other CS 482 Projects:**